Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Materials and Methods

 The independent fourth steel specimen was tested at a staggered set of peak loads (3, 7, 15, 35, 75, 150, 275, and 375 mN) deliberately offset from the discrete training load levels.
 This design ensures that model evaluation on the hold-out specimen requires continuous inter-load interpolation across the feature space and extrapolation beyond the space, rather than direct recall of training-set load conditions, providing a more stringent test of generalization.

-The fused silica calibration standard was tested at five indentations per load level using the same protocol.
+The fused silica calibration standard was tested at five indentations per load level using the same protocol as for the training dataset.
 As established in Section~\ref{materials-preparation-and-microstructural-characterization}, the purpose of this evaluation is to characterize the depth dependence of purely instrumental geometric artifacts, tip-apex rounding and compliance calibration residuals, in the absence of any dislocation-mediated plasticity.
 The measurements for training dataset directly inform the physical interpretation of the shallow-depth augmentation strategy described in Section~\ref{physics-informed-tabular-data-augmentation}.

 \hypertarget{data-processing-and-feature-engineering}{